rtbrick/bngblaster/docsrc/sources/install.rst

 Dependencies
 ^^^^^^^^^^^^

-The BNG Blaster has dependencies to the RtBrick `libdict fork <https://github.com/rtbrick/libdict>`_ and the following standard dependencies:
+The BNG Blaster has dependencies on the RtBrick `libdict fork <https://github.com/rtbrick/libdict>`_ and the following standard dependencies: